Perspective: Time irreversibility in systems observed at coarse resolution: Dynamics at coarse resolution

-\textbf{How to estimate entropy production for milestoned dynamics?} If we have further knowledge about the underlying microscopic dynamics, such as the existence of some \emph{Markov states} or Markovian transitions, we may be able to make strict statements about the entropy production of the underlying dynamics \cite{Hartich2021PRX,vanderMeerPRX2022,Harunari2022PRX}.
-Alternatively, if we happen to have access to the transition times (i.e., not only to the waiting times in the states but the time that the transitions between the states take), then we can infer non-equilibrium from violations of transition-path symmetries \cite{Berezhkovskii_2019,Berezhkovskii2020JPCL,Gladrow2019NC}.
-Without extra knowledge, but still assuming that $\x$ is a steady-state overdamped Markov process, the presumably only (bulletproof) thing to do in general is to (given sufficient sampling) use higher-order estimators in Eq.~\eqref{estimator} \cite{Tassilo,Blom2024PNASU} and intentionally disregard waiting times in order to avoid inconsistencies as shown in \cite{Hartich2021PRX,Blom2024PNASU,Hartich2021comment}.
+\textbf{How to estimate entropy production for milestoned dynamics?} If we have further knowledge about the underlying microscopic dynamics, such as the existence of some \emph{Markov states} or Markovian transitions, we may be able to make strict statements about the entropy production of the underlying dynamics \cite{Hartich2021PRX,vanderMeerPRX2022,Harunari2022PRX}. \blue{Useful information abut the microscopic dissipation is also encoded in transition-path times, i.e.\ the duration of successful transition, corresponding to the timespan between the last exit of the microscopic trajectory from a milestone to the first entrance into a new one.
+If we indeed} have access to these transition times, then we can infer non-equilibrium from violations of transition-path symmetries \cite{Berezhkovskii_2019,Berezhkovskii2020JPCL,Gladrow2019NC}.
+Without extra knowledge, but still assuming that $\x$ is a steady-state overdamped Markov process, the presumably only (bulletproof) thing to do in general is to use saturated-order estimators in Eq.~\eqref{estimator} \cite{Tassilo} and intentionally disregard waiting times in order to avoid inconsistencies as shown in \cite{Hartich2021PRX,Blom2024PNASU,Hartich2021comment}.